jhawk101/fake_news/README.md

 To change the bands for RAGing the scores, see the globals in `fake_news/fake_news_predictor.py`

+### Title only model

+If a `FakeNews` class is instantiated with a single string, it's assumed to be the title of an article and will return a score based on a model build with just titles, see [headline model](headline%20model.ipynb) for code to build.

 ## Testing

 This will run the model tests, the test shows how to instantiate a `FakeNews` class and obtain a prediction.